ricardomm7/leaflink/docs/sprintA/us006/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-As a floor manager (FM), I wish to register a vehicle including all the attributes.
+As a fleet manager (VFM), I wish to register a vehicle including all the attributes.

 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**

 >   To register a vehicle is required some attributes.
-The person who register the vehicles is the floor manager (FM) and the vehicle is saved by in system.
+The person who register the vehicles is the fleet manager (VFM) and the vehicle is saved by in system.
 >  All the listed vehicle registration attributes are mandatory for successful registration.
 The system should not allow registration with missing information.
 >  Floor Managers can modify existing vehicle registration information.